-Okay, here’s the jam.
-In this post we’re going to talk about training.
+In this post we’re going to talk about fitness training for road cycling.
 A lot.

 Well, I’d posit that most you are here to improve your cycling performance in some fashion (here, as in on this website, rather than here on this earth).